Advisor

 What If I Split My Time Between States?

-If you’re frequently driving in multiple states or have a vacation home you frequently visit, discuss the particulars with your insurer.
+If you’re frequently driving between states or have a vacation home you often visit, discuss the particulars with your insurer.
 The best thing you can do is accurately inform your car insurance agent of your situation and work out a personalized solution.

 Failing to inform your auto insurance carrier of your multi-state status is a bad idea.
-It may save money in the short term, but when it comes time to file a claim, the truth will come out.
-You don’t want to pay into an insurance policy for years only to have your claim denied when you need it most.
+It may save money in the short term, but could ultimately cost you significantly if you end up having a claim that’s denied.

 Noteworthy Exceptions When Insuring Your Car In A Different State